Flood kills five in Bauchi

-No fewer than five persons lost their lives to flood occasioned by torrential rainfall in some communities in Warji Local Government Area of Bauchi state.
+No fewer than five persons have lost their lives to flood occasioned by torrential rainfalls in some communities in Warji Local Government area of Bauchi State.

 He warned residents of the affected communities to desist from erecting structures on waterways and drains to avoid being submerged by flood and consequent loss of lives.